chriscdn/cs-rest/README.md

 const response = await session.nodes.addFolder(2000, 'My New Folder')
 ```

-A convenient method exists for uploading a document, where `file` is either:
+A method also exists for uploading a document, where `file` is either:

-- a browser File object (e.g,. from drag and drop); or
+- a browser [File](https://developer.mozilla.org/en-US/docs/Web/API/File) object (e.g,. from drag and drop); or
 - a Node.js file (e.g., `const file = fs.readFileSync('<file path>')`

 ```js